Understanding C++20's Revolutionary Feature—Coroutines Part 1

 }Some Thoughts

-- First, the problem here features the classic
+- First, the code here features the classic

-co_return?
-Obviously not, because the value our generator cares about is still stored in the coroutine return type's handle.
-So let's think in reverse again — when the generator reaches the end of its lifecycle, our coroutine has obviously finished running as well.
-Having the generator destroy our coroutine is clearly the correct decision.
+co_returns?
+Obviously not, because the value our generator cares about is still stored in the coroutine return handle.
+So, let's think in reverse—when the generator ends its lifecycle, our coroutine is obviously finished.
+It is clearly the correct decision for the generator to destroy our coroutine.

-There's nothing novel about the code; I've placed it in the appendix.
+The code is nothing new; I have placed it in the appendix.

 References

-I've watched these video tutorials, but you can judge the quality for yourself.
-I'm simply honestly listing what I watched.
+I have watched these video tutorials, but please judge the quality yourselves.
+I am simply listing what I watched honestly.

 Appendix